10 Online Colleges That Accept FAFSA in New Jersey

 Several colleges and universities in the Garden State offer online learning options; they also accept the FAFSA for financial aid.
 We've listed ten online colleges in New Jersey below.
 Note that all colleges and universities listed hold accreditation from the Middle States Commission on Higher Education.

-Farleigh Dickinson University
+1. Fairleigh Dickinson University

-Fairleigh Dickinson University is a private, nonprofit university with two campuses in New Jersey and two international campuses.
+Fairleigh Dickinson University (FDU) is a private, nonprofit university with two campuses in New Jersey and two international campuses.
 It offers primarily on-campus programs but students can also learn online.
 The University offers a handful of master's degrees, one associate degree, one bachelor's degree, and one doctoral degree program online, in fields such as:

 - arts